pytorch/serve/docs/batch_inference_with_ts.md

 * Now that we have the service up and running, we could run performance tests with the same kitten image as follows.
 There are multiple tools to measure performance of web-servers.
 We will use
 [apache-bench](https://httpd.apache.org/docs/2.4/programs/ab.html) to run our performance tests.
 We chose `apache-bench` for our tests because of the ease of installation and ease of running tests.

-Before running this test, we need to first install `apache-bench` on our System.
-Since we were running this on a ubuntu host, we installed apache-bench as follows:
+Before running this test, we need to first install `apache-bench` on our system.
+Since we were running this on an Ubuntu host, we install `apache-bench` as follows:

 ```bash
 $ sudo apt-get udpate && sudo apt-get install apache2-utils